yrong/koa-neo4j/README.md

 Hook function signature: **(params[, ctx]) -> :boolean**

-This lifecycle is the request's entry.
-It is useful for scenarios where you want to check parameters or user before commencing.
+This lifecycle is the first one that a request goes through.
+It is useful for scenarios where you want to check the parameters or the user before commencing.
 A `false` return value produces an `error in check lifecycle` error.

 ```javascript
 // Example: